 This year, I’d invited Chris Spratta out west.
 He has been one of my favorite partners over the last several years.
 We’ve cragged at the New and the Creek, and tackled bigger walls in Zion.
 Nobody knows how to sack up like Chris, and his try-hard attitude forces me to sack up, as well.
 By day three, I was pretty much ready to drive back to the Front Range for some of that “easier” Eldo climbing, but we stuck with our four-day plan to finish our trip with The Scenic Cruise.

 Chris Kalous’ description of the Black was: “Bite off more than you can chew, wander through stepped, bushy ledges in the middle of the night, get off route and terrified, pull some holds off.”

 Evan laughed and told me that was the most hesitant he had ever seen me.
-I guess that Linville was the first time I’d done anything beyond a single pitch since my fall, and I’d simply forgotten two important things: the gear is good and our bodies are made for movement.
+Linville was the first time I’d climbed anything beyond single pitch since my accident, and I’d forgotten two important things: the gear is good and our bodies are made for movement.

 Three pitches later, we were back at camp, cracking open the first beer of the trip.
 After dinner, we started organizing gear and topos for the next day by headlamp.